Uttar Pradesh State Board of High School and Intermediate Education: History

-The Board was set up in 1921 at Allahabad by an act of United Provinces Legislative Council.
+The Board was set up in 1921 at Prayagraj by an act of United Provinces Legislative Council.
 It conducted its first examination in 1923.
 This Board is one in India which, from the very start, had adopted 10+2 system of examination.
 The first public examination after 10 years education is High School Examination and after the 10+2 stage, there is Intermediate Examination.
-Prior to 1923, University of Allahabad was the examining body of these two examinations.
+Prior to 1923, University of Prayagraj was the examining body of these two examinations.